Jose Altuve Player Props: Astros vs. Twins

 Jose Altuve At The Plate

-- Altuve is batting .370 with three doubles, a home run and four walks.
+- Altuve has three doubles, two home runs and five walks while hitting .355.

-- Altuve is batting .450 with one homer during his last games and is on a six-game hitting streak.
+- Altuve will look to extend his seven-game hitting streak.
+He's batting .409 with two homers during his last games.

-- He has gone deep in one of seven games, and in 3.2% of his plate appearances.
+- He has hit a long ball in two of eight games played this season, and in 5.6% of his plate appearances.

-- Altuve has picked up an RBI twice this season, but just one in each of those games.
+- Altuve has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- In four games this year (57.1%), he has scored, including multiple runs twice.
+- He has scored in five of eight games (62.5%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.